-- B. Manner of Acquisition.
-Prior to fee title acquisition by purchase or eminent domain by the City, the approving official (as specified in C. below) must find that the acquisition of the property will serve a public purpose. - C. Negotiation/Contract.
-The city manager, his designee, or the land rights coordinator may enter into non-binding negotiations for the acquisition or disposition of property.
+C. Negotiation/Contract.
+The city manager or designee may enter into non-binding negotiations for the acquisition or disposition of property.
 When approval of the citizen electorate or the City Commission is not required, the city manager is authorized to execute binding agreements for the acquisition or disposition of property.
 When approval of the citizen electorate or the City Commission is required, the city manager is authorized to execute agreements for the acquisition and disposition of real property, provided such agreements are made expressly contingent upon obtaining an appraisal and upon obtaining approval of the citizen electorate and/or the City Commission.
 No agreement for acquisition or disposition shall be binding on the City until approved as follows: